SerjQazi/typescript-todo-list/README.md

-Welcome to "typescript-todo-list"! this is an open source full-stack project that is a To-do List application that can create user accounts, create and edit to-do lists.
+Welcome to "typescript-todo-list" 📝 an open source full-stack project that is a To-do List application that can create user accounts, create and edit to-do lists.

-## todo: Phase One { }
+### todo: Phase One { }

    - basic design and functionality
    > add new items ✅